Skip to content

 max_sizebyte size0 (no cap)Hard cap on total bytes used by RunWisp’s log files (across all tasks).

-min_free_spacebyte size0 (no check)Refuse to start the daemon — and stop accepting log lines mid-run — when the data partition has less than this much free.
+min_free_spacebyte size0 (no check)Refuse to start a run — and stop accepting log lines mid-run — when the data partition has less than this much free.
+Daemon startup itself is never blocked.

 Both accept the same units as log_max_size: b, kb, mb, gb, tb, case-insensitive, with optional fractions ("1.5gb").

-max_size counts log files only: .log, .idx, .tidx, and .meta sidecars across every task’s log directory.
-SQLite, the JWT secret, the PID file, and other artifacts under the data dir are not counted.
+max_size counts log files and nothing else — the .log files plus their hidden .log.meta sidecar containers across every task’s log directory.
+SQLite, the JWT secret, the PID file, and the other bits under the data dir don’t count toward it.

-A background sweeper checks the total once an hour.
-If it’s over the cap, the sweeper deletes the oldest completed runs (rows + log files) in created_at order until the total is back under the cap.
-The daemon writes:
+A background sweeper tots up the total every so often.
+If it’s over the cap, it starts deleting the oldest completed runs — both the rows and their log files — in created_at order until the total drops back under the line.
+You’ll see:

 WARN Log storage exceeds storage.max_size, purging oldest runs